HeinDuijf/OpenMind/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7989054.svg)](https://doi.org/10.5281/zenodo.7989054)

-This repository is associated with a paper on the epistemic value of open-mindedness (under review).
+This repository is associated with the paper titled [When should one be open-minded?](https://doi.org/10.1007/s11098-024-02137-3) on the epistemic value of open-mindedness (accepted for publication at [Philosophical Studies](https://link.springer.com/journal/11098)).
 The paper investigates the conditions under which open-mindedness will be epistemically valuable.
 One of the central features of the analysis is that it represents an agent's competence and evaluative capacities using *gradual scales*.
 Another novel feature is that it starts with three realistic